 - Asphalt shingles come in a variety of colors, thickness, and warranties, and all of them are affordable for the average home.

-- They are easy to install, maintain, and repair, if necessary, without replacing the entire roof.
+- They are easy to install, maintain, and make roof repairs, if necessary, without replacing the entire roof.

 - Asphalt shingles are an attractive option and look good on almost any style of home.